 I would suggest planning to be there right when your order is ready.
 I can see food being served cold if there is much of a delay.
 But since we timed it right, our food was plenty hot.

 And of course, I loaded my veggie bowl up at the toppings bar!
 That’s my favorite part of dining at Pecos Bill’s.

-I was very impressed with my mobile ordering experience.
+I was very impressed with my Disney World mobile order experience.
 Once I figured out the ground rules and how the process worked, it was incredibly easy and convenient.

 My Dole Whip was ready a few minutes later and I effectively skipped the line by using Mobile Order!
 I think I am hooked.

 In summary, I strongly suggest giving Disney World Mobile Order a try if you plan to eat at a popular quick service dining location (such as Satu’li Canteen, Flame Tree Barbecue, Columbia Harbor House, or Pecos Bill) at a peak time.

 I can’t see it saving you any time if there isn’t a line due to eating at an off-peak time or at a less-popular restaurant.

 Any questions about mobile ordering at Walt Disney World?
 Leave a comment below or join the discussion in my free private Facebook group – The Budget Mouse!

 please send me your tips and tricks , Thank You